 So they waited.

-Finally the door to Al's ward opened up and the Healer walked out.
+Finally the door to Al's ward opened and the Healer walked out.
 He held a stern expression, but he turned to the four of them to relay his news.
-"You can see him now.
+“You can see him now.
 He remains unconscious and will likely remain so.
-The only way he will regain consciousness is if he's healed, but the damage will only progress.
-He may be able to hear and understand his surroundings, so family by his side is recommended."
+The only way he will regain consciousness is if he's healed.
+If not, then the damage will only progress.
+He may be able to hear and understand his surroundings, so family by his side is recommended.”

 James bolted to his feet and was heading into his brother's ward within the next moment.
 He remembered the last time he was in St. Mungo's.
 After he had awoken on the shores of Azkaban, he, Norah, his father, and brother had come to the hospital to have the rest of their wounds tended to.
 He remembered the white walls and the sterile smell.
 He had hoped he would never have to return.
-Or at least only was he here for any births of his future children.
+Or at least only there for births of any future children.
 Joyous occasions would be fine, but the first experience he had remembered of the place was a horrifying one.
 The time when he had been diagnosed as epileptic.
-It had been a horribly time for him, one that he had now luckily embraced, but St. Mungo's would always be a place of horrible times for him.
+It had been a horrible time for him—one that he had now luckily embraced—but St. Mungo's would always be a place of horrible times for him.